nrfconnect/sdk-nrfxlib/ble_controller/doc/ble_controller.rst

 Integration with applications
 =============================

-The nRF BLE Controller is an RTOS-agnostic library built for the Nordic Semiconductor nRF52 and nRF53 Series that supports Bluetooth 5.
+The nRF Bluetooth LE Controller is an RTOS-agnostic library built for the Nordic Semiconductor nRF52 and nRF53 Series that supports Bluetooth 5.

-For the nRF53 Series, the requirements described in this document are only relevant for applications running alongside the nRF BLE Controller on the network processor.
+For the nRF53 Series, the requirements described in this document are only relevant for applications running alongside the nRF Bluetooth LE Controller on the network processor.

-Applications utilizing the nRF BLE Controller library are responsible for the following:
+Applications utilizing the nRF Bluetooth LE Controller library are responsible for the following:

--  Forwarding RNG interrupts to the nRF BLE Controller library.
+-  Forwarding RNG interrupts to the nRF Bluetooth LE Controller library.
    The application should not add additional processing in the corresponding interrupt handler.
    Otherwise, the behavior is undefined.
--  The BLE Controller relies on functionality provided by the Nordic :ref:`mpsl` (Multiprotocol Service Layer), which has its own set of requirements that the application must follow.
+-  The nRF Bluetooth LE Controller relies on the functionality provided by the Nordic :ref:`mpsl` (Multiprotocol Service Layer), which has its own set of requirements that the application must follow.
 -  Ensuring thread-safe operation.
    This can be achieved by either:

-   -  Calling all BLE Controller and MPSL APIs from the same execution priority,
+   -  Calling all nRF Bluetooth LE Controller and MPSL APIs from the same execution priority,
    -  ensuring that no API call is interrupted by other API calls, for example by using critical sections.

 -  Configuring the number of available links:

    -  Link configuration must be done before enabling the controller.
    -  The application is required to provide a memory buffer the size of which is dependent on the link configuration.

-The following peripherals are owned by the nRF BLE Controller and must not be accessed directly by the application:
+The following peripherals are owned by the nRF Bluetooth LE Controller and must not be accessed directly by the application:

 -  RNG
 -  ECB